-Initially adding 10% to the cost of most goods and services, GST was a key part of the economic reforms of the fourth Labour government that were dubbed ‘Rogernomics’.
+Adding 10% to the cost of most goods and services, GST was a key part of the economic reforms of the fourth Labour government that were dubbed ‘Rogernomics’.

 Minister of Finance Roger Douglas had the opportunity to implement his ‘new right’ reforms after Labour won a landslide victory in the snap election of July 1984.
-The new government inherited an alarmingly high budget deficit and overseas debt, an inflated dollar, and rocketing inflation.
+The new government inherited an alarmingly high budget deficit and overseas debt, an over-valued dollar, and rocketing inflation.
 The economy was in crisis, and Rogernomics was a ready-made solution – or so it seemed to many.